 Any threat by a student to inflict harm to self or others will be taking seriously and addressed promptly.
-Threats should be reported to the principal or lead teacher, who will decide if police support or notification is needed.
+Threats should be reported to the principal or lead teacher, who will decide what disciplinary action should be taken and if police support or notification is needed.
+A student making a threat may be subject to suspension or expulsion.
 The police will be notified about threats when it is deemed necessary.
 If a student has been threatened, the principal or lead teacher shall notify the student's parents/guardians promptly.